Thomas Louis: War with America

-In 1776, at the outbreak of the American Revolutionary War, Louis returned to Europe aboard HMS Thetis and joined the ship of the line HMS Bienfaisant.
+In 1776, during the American War of Independence, Louis returned to Europe aboard HMS Thetis and joined the ship of the line HMS Bienfaisant.
 He was promoted to lieutenant, and in 1778 participated at the First Battle of Ushant, a British victory under Augustus Keppel.
 He was present at the action of 8 January 1780, where he took command of a captured Spanish ship of the line, the Guipuzcoana.
 A week later, he was back aboard Bienfaisant as it engaged the Spanish at the Battle of Cape St Vincent and was badly damaged by the larger Spanish battleship Fenix.
 During the storm which followed the battle, Louis took command of the captured Fenix and saw her safely to Gibraltar.